Sharon Scott was in a bind.

-It’s not quite The Jetstons, but it’s close.
+It’s not quite The Jetsons, but it’s close

 Delivery by drone is far from ubiquitous - in the U.S., it’s limited to a few pilot projects approved by the FAA, and is still highly regulated - but that hasn’t stopped the concept from being implemented in ways that redefine customer service, and on occasion, even save lives.

 Dr. Stanley Maloy, a professor of research and technology at San Diego State University, has been studying drones for years, and his university helped facilitate an ongoing pilot project in San Diego which has UberEats delivering to certain areas of the city by drone.
 The very first order: bringing pizza to hungry college students.
 Maloy believes delivery by drones will be commonplace within five years, and will revolutionize deliveries of all sorts the way Grubhub changed the restaurant delivery industry.

 A major benefit he champions is reduction in traffic.
 “Every time we get stuck in San Diego traffic, we’re happy to have one less driver on the road,” he says.
 The San Diego project began with Dominos delivering pizza to campus, but has expanded to include McDonald’s.
 It has rendered parts of the city a fast food mecca - Big Macs are literally falling from the sky.
 In most cases, the delivery process is twofold - the drone delivers to an on-the-ground delivery person, who then brings it to the customer by vehicle or even by foot, if the delivery address is close enough.
 It might seem laborious - but it saves time by circumventing miles of backed-up traffic, and it’s less complicated than repeatedly trying to find safe spots for food drops amid the urban area’s electrical wires, towers, and rooftops.